AleksandraLaura/NGSPipeline/20250523_summary_script_pipeline/README.md

 Hi there!

 This document contains an overview of my work at the Department of Forensic Medicine, University of Copenhagen.

-All relevant files can be found in my user directory at:
-/mnt/ngs/projects/wgs_pipeline_testing_6180/users/wmj412/20250523_summary_script_pipeline

 There are two main folders: